jfdev001/hello-sparse-blas/README.md

 # hello-sparse-blas

 Demonstrate sparse matrix-vector multiplication with Intel MKL.
-Also has various structural components that are intended to be transferable across projects.
+Also has various cmake structural components that are intended to be for generic projects.

 Use either `pFUnit` or `test-drive` for unit testing.